Avtar Singh (politician): Early life and education

 Avtar Singh was born in Delhi.
 He attended the Govt.
 Boys Senior Secondary School and is educated till Tenth grade.

 Political career

-Avtar Singh has been a MLA for one term.
+Avtar Singh has been an MLA for one term.
 He represented the Kalkaji constituency and is a member of the Aam Aadmi Party political party.
+He left the party to join Bharatiya Janata Party on 20ᵗʰ January 2024.